cbarrick/toys/docs/guides/datasets.rst

 :Instance: The features of a row are collectively called an instance.

 :Shape: The shape of a row or instance is the sequence of shapes of its columns.
 The shape of a dataset is the shape of its rows.
-Additionally, the shape of a dataset *does not include its length*.
+Note that the shape of a dataset *does not include its length*.

 For example, the :class:`~toys.datasets.CIFAR10` dataset is a supervised dataset with two columns.
 The feature column contains 32x32 pixel RGB images, and the target column contains integer class labels.
 The shape of the feature is ``(32, 32, 3)``, and the shape if the target is ``()`` (i.e. the target is a scalar).
 The shape of the CIFAR10 dataset is thus ``((32,32,3), ())``.